Keeping the ‘charitable’ in charity

 Similarly, we won’t open up the proverbial vault for choreographed videos (these days a simple smartphone can accomplish a lot!).
 But we do realize the importance of connecting people to people.
 In that regard, we have been fortunate that benefactors have always stepped forward, whether to put together videos of our work or by taking care of any printing needs.

 Charity as a philosophical, even spiritual, mindset?
 Yes.

-I wrote an article six years ago on shifting the mindset of donors and I still stand by it.
+I wrote in 2014 on shifting the mindset of donors and I still stand by it.
 To be clear, not all charities can work on our model, nor should they.
 The work can often be highly complex and requires competent people who are paid fair wages to devote themselves as their primary responsibility.
 But how donations are used must be within the realm of reason and ethics.

 To us, charity is not a transactional business or a space that should be commodified; it’s a philosophical, even spiritual, mindset.
 By trying to do good and keeping as close as possible to altruistic values, we have been joined by some amazing, selfless, sincere supporters and team members along the way.
 They are undoubtedly the backbone of the work.

 But our focus is neither on ourselves, the team, nor on you, the donors.
 It is on those very real individuals who are in difficult circumstances – unfathomable, to most of us – and all they need is someone to express concern for them, to afford them the dignity they so rightly deserve, and to extend a hand to help them lift themselves up.

 So back to not expecting things in return: as it turns out, there IS actually a return there, one that trumps any event, activity or gimmick ostensibly “for a good cause”.
 It’s the realization that WE are the fortunate ones to be involved in this line of work.
 And that realization can’t be bought; it’s priceless.